An American Tail: Fievel Goes West: Spin-off television series

 On September 12, 1992, the TV series Fievel's American Tails premiered on CBS; it is a follow-up of Fievel Goes West and features actors such as Glasser, Cavadini and DeLuise reprising their roles.
-In 2020, NBCUniversal regained rights to the series and is available on Peacock, over two decades after being abandoned since the release of the DTV films in the late 1990s.
+In 2020, NBCUniversal regained rights to the series and it is available on Peacock, over two decades after being abandoned since the release of the DTV films in the late 1990s.

 Legacy

 Fievel later served as the mascot for Steven Spielberg's Amblimation animation studio, appearing in its production logo.
-There is also a Fievel-themed playground at Universal Studios Florida, featuring a large water slide and many oversized objects such as books, glasses, cowboy boots, and more.
-It is the only such playground at any of NBC Universal's theme parks.
+There was also a Fievel-themed playground at Universal Studios Florida, featuring a large water slide and many oversized objects such as books, glasses, cowboy boots, and more.
+It was the only such playground at any of NBC Universal's theme parks.

 The Jimmy Stewart Museum, a museum dedicated to Stewart, has presented Fievel Goes West four times: on September 6, 2015, January 9, 2016, March 11, 2017, and July 8, 2017.
 On April 28, 2018, Fievel Goes West was screened at the Autry Museum of the American West, a Los Angeles museum of the history of the American West.
 Comedy television series such as 30 Rock, Brooklyn Nine-Nine, and Rick and Morty have referenced Fievel Goes West.